The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 92 reviews

 Grade & Terrain

-We will be happy to accommodate your party with single rooms if requested, and a single supplement applies.
-This trip is also available to solo walkers, and a supplement is again payable (as some costs are not shared).
-Please note that singles may not be of the same standard as twins/doubles.
+We will be happy to accommodate your party with single rooms if requested and this trip is also available to solo walkers.

 There is a lack of accommodation in Dunquin which can make it more difficult for us to secure an overnight stay in this area.
 This means that you are likely to be accommodated in Dingle town instead and return taxi transfers to and from the path will be provided.
 Please view the itinerary for more details.